crowding/iterors/README.md

  * Main method `nextOr(iter, or)` allows shorter and simpler code.
  * `iteror` objects are backward- and forward-compatible with existing code using `iterators` (such as the `foreach` package.)
+ * Can work with Python iterators, via the `reticulate` package.
  * Optimized performance, with several times less overhead per item.
  * Comes with a complete collection of iterator functions, ported and curated from packages `iterators`, `itertools`, and `itertools2`, and harmonized with uniform options